-- Granting Unhindered Access to Independent Observers: As reporting on Syria gets more difficult and countries interpret events on the ground very differently, there is a need for independent observers on the ground who can document and publicize what is happening.
-The U.S. government and its allies should push the Syrian Government to allow the Commission of Inquiry appointed by the Human Rights Council to have access to the country and ensure full cooperation - from the Syrian authorities in conducting its investigations.
+Granting Unhindered Access to Independent Observers: As reporting on Syria gets more difficult and countries interpret events on the ground very differently, there is a need for independent observers on the ground who can document and publicize what is happening.
+The U.S. government and its allies should push the Syrian Government to allow the Commission of Inquiry appointed by the Human Rights Council to have access to the country and ensure full cooperation

+Tomain rights country to have access to the country and ensure full cooperation from the Syrian authorities in conducting its investigations.

 Deployment of Monitors: Another step that could make a difference on the ground immediately is the deployment of human rights monitors in Syria.
-An independent monitoring presence could help clarify the situation on the ground, one upon rapid responses to violations. ensure rapid responses to violations reports, and provide reliable reporting con-cerning ongoing violations, as well as addressing such issues as the extent of use of force by protesters.
-In addition, a monitoring presence in hotspots within Syria could lead the security forces to use greater restraint and reduce the level of violations itself. - Timetable for Implementing Reforms: President Assad's promises of reform are not credible as long as security forces are shooting at protesters and detaining activists.
+An independent monitoring presence could help clarify the situation on the ground, one way a report of the side of ensure rapid responses to violations reports, and provide reliable reporting concerning ongoing violations, as well as addressing such issues as the extent of use of force by protesters.
+In addition, a monitoring presence in hotspots within Syria could lead the security forces to use greater restraint and reduce the level of violations itself.

+Timetable for Implementing Reforms: President Assad's promises of reform are not credible as long as security forces are shooting at protesters and detaining activists.
 The international community needs to set a timetable for reforms and hold the Syrian authorities accountable for respecting the timetable.
-Some re-forms should be immediate, such as the release of all detainees held merely for peaceful protest or political activity, and an accounting for all those detained and being held incommunicado. - Preventing Syria from Obtaining Surveillance Technologies: Recent reports indicate that Syria is in the process of constructing an elaborate surveillance network to track the communications and activities of its citizens.
-To set up the system, it needs to obtain specific surveillance technologies from a number of Western countries, including the United States.
-These countries should be ac-tively looking for ways to discourage or prevent the sale of such technologies to Syria.
+Some reforms should be immediate, such as the release of all detainees held merely for peaceful protest or political activity, and an accounting for all those detained and being held incommunicado.

+Preventing Syria from Obtaining Surveillance Technologies: Recent reports indicate that Syria is in the process of constructing an elaborate surveillance network to track the communications and activities of its citizens.2 To set up the system, it needs to obtain specific surveillance technologies from a number of Western countries, including the United States.
+These countries should be actively looking for ways to discourage or prevent the sale of such technologies to Syria.
 The U.S. Congress should ensure that existing U.S. sanctions and export controls are adequate to address this situation, and urge other countries, particularly in the European Union, to adopt similar restrictions on Syria.
 Going forward, the U.S. Congress should examine U.S. export control laws and